RxLaboratory/Duik/src-docs/docs/guide/animation/tweening.md

     In an nutshell, our advice is:

     - Animate in blocks, with keyframes on hold, where the emotion is more important; this eases the creation of expressive and detailed posing of the character.
 The shape is more important than the movement in this case.
     - Animate with curves when the movement is more important, for dynamic actions, like waling, fighting, falling, running...
-In this case, you want to focus on the timing and rythm first, and this is easier with a curve editor.
+In this case, you want to focus on the timing and rhythm first, and this is easier with a curve editor.

 ![META](authors:Nicolas "Duduf" Dufresne;license:GNU-FDL;copyright:2022-2023;updated:2023-08-24)